 No child at St. John's is ever denied the use of one of the school phones when it is needed.
 You, as the parent are able to contact your child here for any reason you need them.
-If you insist your child carry a cell phone, it must remain your child's backpack and off all throughout the school day.
+If you insist your child carry a cell phone, it must remain on the teacher's desk and off all throughout the school day.
 St. John's will not be held responsible for the loss, theft, or damage of any cell phone if brought to school.
 Any unauthorized use of cell phones while at school or practices after school without an adult's permission will be confiscated.
 The parent will be called and the cell phone will be given to the parent.
-If a student has a phone confiscated a second time, a detention will be given and the Board of Parish Education will be notified.
-This will result in the consequence of no phone allowed for the remainder of the school year.
+If a student has a phone confiscated a second time, a detention will be given and the Board of Parish